Human Physiology and Pathophysiology track - PPH

 • Internship in France

-The list of internship offers is posted on the M2 "Internship Offers" page of this website.
+The list of internship offers is posted on the M2 "Internship Offers" page of the PPH Moodle page.
 If the student finds an internship in another company or laboratory that is not on the list but willing to accept them, they must submit this offer to the course leader for approval.

 Please read these tutorials carefully before completing your internship agreement.